l77l77/mbaytas.github.io/crazyflie.md

         ...
 ```

-QTM will be streaming data to our application asynchronously.
-We will not poll the motion capture system for data.
-Handling position data must be done via asynchronous callbacks.

-*The [QTM real-time protocol](https://docs.qualisys.com/qtm-rt-protocol/) does allow polling if that's what you'd like to do, but the best-documented examples for the [Qualisys Python SDK](https://github.com/qualisys/qualisys_python_sdk) are all built on asynchronous streaming, so that's what we have used.*

 ### Global Variables

 We use global variables to keep track of where things are and expose this data to different parts of our program.